ambiso/SnowCrash/README.md

   -l          enable legacy mode to en- or decode the traditional way
-              (must use -o, does not store filename or size - you will end up with trailing NULs) -u          ignore unusual character warning when decoding If not using -e or -d the mode is determined by the fileextension - if ".png" it's decoded, otherwise encoded.
+              (must use -o, does not store filename or size - you will end up with trailing NULs) -u          ignore unusual character warning when decoding If not using -e or -d the mode is determined by the file-extension - if ".png" it's decoded, otherwise encoded.
 ```
 ## Examples
 ```